 Home sales over the past two years have remained level, but as we start 2018, we are seeing a decline in home sales.
 That’s not because there are no buyers, it’s due to the lower inventory.

 This graph shows a steady increase in home sales in Clarke, Oconee and Madison Counties since 2012.

-These number reflect the number of new home sales in 2017.
+These numbers reflect the number of new home sales in 2017.

 Clarke has a few newer subdivisions with remaining lots being completed but no subdivision with many options.
 In Oconee County, new homes are available in Boulder Springs, Pebblecreek, Whitlow Creek, Grove Park, Coldwater, The Georgia Club, Fairfield Meadow, Highland Park and Wildflower Meadows.
 Madison County has a few new homes listed in Royal Oaks subdivision.